EDUCBA

 Features of Spell Check in Excel Dialog Box

-1. Ignore Once: If there is an error according to Excel, but you want to keep that text like that only, you must click this, and excel will ignore this error for once.
+1. Ignore Once: If there is an error according to Excel, but you want to keep that text like that only, you must click this, and Excel will ignore this error for once.

 5. Change all: It will replace all the instances of that word in a worksheet according to the selected suggestion.

-6. Autocorrect: If you go with this option, it will autocorrect the word with a selected suggestion, and it will be added to the autocorrect list viz; every time you typed that word, it will be automatically corrected according to the selected suggestion.
+6. Autocorrect: If you go with this option, it will autocorrect the word with a selected suggestion, and it will be added to the autocorrect list viz; every time you type that word, it will be automatically corrected according to the selected suggestion.

 7. Dictionary Language: We can change the dictionary used in Excel.